xp44mm/Notebook/Compilers/Chapter  3 Lexical  Analysis.md

 ### 3.4.1 Transition Diagrams

 As an intermediate step in the construction of a lexical analyzer, we first convert patterns into stylized flowcharts, called "transition diagrams."
-In this section, we perform the conversion from regular-expression patterns to transition dia­grams by hand, but in Section 3.6, we shall see that there is a mechanical way to construct these diagrams from collections of regular expressions.
+In this section, we perform the conversion from regular-expression patterns to transition diagrams by hand, but in Section 3.6, we shall see that there is a mechanical way to construct these diagrams from collections of regular expressions.

 *Transition diagrams* have a collection of nodes or circles, called states.
 Each state represents a condition that could occur during the process of scanning the input looking for a lexeme that matches one of several patterns.
 We may think of a state as summarizing all we need to know about what characters we have seen between the lexemeBegin pointer and the forward pointer ( as in the situation of Fig. 3.3).